helgoboss/helgobox/doc/user-guide.md

 Example use cases:

-- Accessing very device-specific featurs via system-exclusive MIDI messages.
+- Accessing very device-specific features via system-exclusive MIDI messages.
 - Choosing a different LED color/style depending on the active mapping.
 - Initializing a sys-ex-controllable display with some mapping-specific text (more difficult).